bswieser/gygAIx/Experiments/docling/readme.md

 ### **Version 5: Rebuilding Tables from Bounding Boxes (Highly Notable)**

 * **Changes:** Completely abandons Docling's internal table logic.
 Instead, it extracts the raw bbox (bounding box) coordinates of every text element on the page.
 It then uses mathematical clustering (via a y\_tolerance threshold) to group elements into rows, and sorts them horizontally into columns.
 * **Why it's notable:** PDF table extraction (even with AI tools) notoriously fails on edge cases.
-Building a geometric fallback is a brilliant, highly robust engineering choice.
+Building a geometric fallback is a brilliant, highly robust engineering choice. *Testing confirmed this successfully aligned complex RPG tables (like the Monster Listing) perfectly.*

 ## **3\.
 Vision & Image Pipeline**